CaptainCodeman/datastore-mapper/readme.md

 Cloud storage (which is also the way you export your Datastore data into BigQuery).
-Many times it's necessary to iterate over all the data in your system when you need to update the schema or perform some other operational processing and the mapper provides a great approach for doing that.
+Many times it's necessary to iterate over all the data in your system when you need to update the schema or perform some other operational processing and the mapper provides a great approach for doing that by enabling easy splitting and distribution of the workload.

 ## Why a Go version?
 So why not just continue to use the existing Python or Java implementations?

-They both continue to work as well as they always have but there were a few specific reasons that I wanted a pure Go-based solution:
+They both continue to work as well as they always have but there were a few specific reasons that I wanted a solution using Go:

 ### Performance
 The Python version tends to be rather slow and can only process a small number of